 - 1 tablespoon of Butter

 - 2 teaspoons of Cumin

 - 1 small can of Evaporated Milk (optional)

 - In a large bowl, start washing your barley grits, and drain them through a sieve.
 Maybe you will need to wash and drain them several times to make them clean (the water should not be cloudy).

 - Bring water to a boil.

-- In a saucepan, put the barley grits, add the olive oil, and mix very well to make your grits absorb the aromatic olive oil.
+- In a saucepan, put the barley grits, add the extra virgin olive oil, and mix very well to make your grits absorb the aromatic olive oil.

-- Add salt and cumin, and stir well.
-Note that you should stir occasionally the soup to avoid burning as the grains can stick to the bottom of your pan
+- Add salt, cumin, and stir well.
+Note that you should stir occasionally the soup to avoid burning as the grains can stick to the bottom of your pan.

 - Cook your soup for about 20 to 25 minutes; until it is thick enough, and the barley grits are tender.